AgentSanchez/SeriousVote/README.md

-This code is licensed under:
+This "software" is licensed under:
 ----------------------------------------------------------------------------------------------------------------------------------------
 GNU GENERAL PUBLIC LICENSE